As Adopted: February 24, 2003

 NAME

 SECTION 1.
-The organization of the Republican Party of Perry County shall be named and known as "Perry County Republican Committee."
+The organization of the Republican Party of Perry County shall be named and known as the "Perry County Republican Committee."

 SECTION 2.
-The Perry County Republican Committee (Committee) shall be an organization which, acting through its officers, has power to acquire, own, hold, sell, mortgage or other encumber, to lease and manage real estate, to acquire and own or lease personal property, to incur obligations and indebtedness, and to employ or dismiss employees, and to conduct all business transactions involving the Committee.
-The Committee shall have control of the Republican Party of Perry County as well as electoral districts and shall have authority to put into effect such measures that promote its interest and those of its candidates in accordance with these bylaws.
+The Perry County Republican Committee (Committee) shall be an organization of equal and elected peers that, acting through its officers, has power to acquire, own, hold, sell, mortgage or otherwise encumber, lease, and manage real estate; to acquire and own or lease personal property; to incur obligations and indebtedness; to employ or dismiss employees; and to conduct all business transactions involving the Committee.

 ARTICLE II